frankmeza/rust-notes/4_1_what_is_ownership.md

 | len   | 5     |
 | cap   | 5     |

+NB: notice the `len` and `cap` properties?
+That seems suspiciously like an array...

 #### The actual data for the `String` is on the heap

 | index | value |